-In response to the CTBG decision, both the Ministry and the local representative of the marketing authorisation holder filed a judicial appeal, which was dismissed by the lower court.
-This first instance judgment stated that the confidentiality of the information provided by companies to the Ministry when submitting their price and reimbursement request should not prevent the disclosure of the final decision on price and reimbursement.
+In response to the CTBG decision, both the Ministry and the local representative of the marketing authorisation holder filed a contentious administrative appeal, which was dismissed at first instance.
+This judgment stated that the confidentiality of the information provided by companies to the Ministry when submitting their price and reimbursement request should not prevent the disclosure of the final decision on the product's inclusion in pharmaceutical provision and the setting of its PVL.
 The court further noted that disclosing this information would not compromise the economic interests of either the company or the National Health System.

 In the appeal phase, the National High Court (Audiencia Nacional) upholds the appeals filed by both the Ministry and the company.
 Below, we briefly outline the arguments presented by Faus Moliner's team, which were fully accepted in the judgment.